VinuraD/Viptela-Diagram/README.md

 ## Configuration

-* The only configuration needs to be done currently is changing ip, username, password as mentioned in the installation step.
 *Note: I have put the timeout for a API request as 300s (a big value).
 This might be required of you are using a VPN connection.
 Otherwise you may bring it down to something like 10s. (default value), as below (in viptelaquery.py)

 ```python